 After graduation, the former walk-on remained with the Alabama football program as a volunteer assistant in 2011.
 He then followed former Tide offensive coordinator Jim McElwain to Colorado State, where Ezell worked as a graduate assistant for three seasons.

-In 2015, Ezell joined Saban’s coaching staff as a graduate assistant and offensive analyst, a position he remains in as of the 2019 season.
+In 2015, Ezell joined Saban's coaching staff as a graduate assistant and offensive analyst, a position he remained into the 2019 season.

 "He's ready to move on to learn how to be a college coach," Deb Ezell, Rob's mother, told The Ledger-Enquirer back in 2011.
 "That's what his dream has been since he was a little boy: to play on a D-I team and to become a college coach."